MiguelNecoechea/Complexa/README.md

 ## Acknowledgments
 *  Kim, Miwa and Andrew for [Jisho](https://jisho.org)
+* Megagon labs for developing of the Ginza model
+* All the other Open Source projects that this project is built on.

-Complexa is still under active development, but the core reading and dictionary functions are stable.
+Complexa is still under active development, but the core reading and dictionary functions should be stable.
 Contributions and feedback are welcome!